 Method and Draft Tables.
 Both are methods utilized by our

-TRIO IN TOW
+TRIP IN TOW SURVEYS:

 A Tug and Tow Survey is sometimes referred